sangtvo/Customer-Churn-Analysis/README.md

 Random Forest
 ---
+Random forest is a supervised machine learning algorithm that builds a large number of decision trees and merges together to get a more accurate prediction.

 Run the random forest.
-As I adjusted the `mtry` parameter (number of variables randomly sampled as candidates at each split) and noticed the AUC was increasingly high in the ROC curve.
-The value 2 seemed much more ideal for `mtry`.
 ```r
 rf_model <- randomForest(Churn ~., data=train_d, ntree=50, mtry=2, method="rf", importance=TRUE)
 rf_model
 ```
+* As I adjusted the `mtry` parameter (number of variables randomly sampled as candidates at each split) and noticed the AUC was increasingly high in the ROC curve.
+The value 2 seemed much more ideal for `mtry`.
 ```
 Call:
  randomForest(formula = Churn ~ ., data = train_d, ntree = 50,      mtry = 2, method = "rf", importance = TRUE)